Sparrow Solitaire: History

 Sparrow Solitaire for Playdate (Early Access) is available now on itch.io, where you can read about what to expect from the full game.

-Get Sparrow Solitaire (Playdate)
+Get Sparrow Solitaire (Free Demo)

 Buy Now$10.00 USD or more